tyleryoungblood/sf-movie-locations/README.md

   Currently Safari and IOS Safari don't support the `<datalist>` element.
 I chose to use a datalist because it seems to be the simplest way to get autocomplete searching working in supported browsers.

-- ~~Remove references to titles which return no map markers.~~ Fixed by adding ng-if="film.locations"
+- ~~Remove references to titles which return no map markers.~~ Fixed by adding ng-if="film.locations".

 - Refactor search so that a user doesn't have to click on the search icon to get results back.